OceanBase logo

 • Maximum specification deployment

-Deploys and starts a single-node OceanBase Database and related components with maximum specifications.
+Deploys and starts OceanBase Database with the maximum specifications and related components.

 obd perf